Linear programming on the Stiefel manifold: Sufficient global optimality conditions based on local information

 respectively.
 One can easily verify that rank$(\bar J)=3$ and rank$(\tilde J)=4$. \end{example}

-\begin{remark} There are two trivial cases of \eqref{eq:LP_s} where the feasible sets are manifolds: (i) $k=0$; (ii) $p=1$.
+\begin{remark} There are two trivial cases of \eqref{eq:LP_s} where the feasible sets are manifolds: (i) $k=0$; (ii) $p=1$ and all linear constraints are equality ones.
 In case (i), the feasible set is $St_{n,p}$, and so LICQ holds at any feasible point.
 In case (ii), the feasible set, if not empty, is either a singleton or a sphere. \end{remark}